cthit/2d-platform-game-it/README.md

   - Entities can have behaviours such as Collide, Jump, Move etc.
 - Ui:
   - The ui components are buttons, text, non-entity images that interacts with the player.

+All of these are modifiable in different ways which are described below.

 ---